 We’re guessing those sources include MLS listings, Zillow, listings submitted by the site’s users, and others.

-We have found another site that makes rent comparison quite as easy as Rentometer does.
+We haven’t found another site that makes rent comparison quite as easy as Rentometer does.
 Other sites that give real estate information include:

 Is there a Rentometer app?